ArnoldDP/OStim-Community-Modlist/README.md

  ### Bugs and Installation Failures

- This list only really gets updated whenever any of the major mods, so small bugs may survive for a while.
+ This list only really gets updated whenever any of the major mods it uses do, so small bugs may survive for a while.
 If you find any major/gamebreaking bugs, please report them to me on discord @Arnold#1526

-ENBSeries may fail to install through Wabbajack.
-More often than not, this is because Boris updated the binaries without a version change.
-DM me and I'll give you the files, just drop them in your Wabbajack download folder.
+If for any reason the Wabbajack installation fails, please DM me.
+More often than not this is because Boris put out an update for ENB without a version change, but theres always the chance that I screwed something up.

 On the off chance that the game doesnt automatically downgrade, you can use the patcher below.